How do you focus on bodybuilding with a home workout during a crisis? Unfortunately, I still live in an environment controlled by the coronavirus.

 The focus is not on weight because I do not have enough exercise equipment to challenge my body.
 My focus is on form, rest, sets, and reps.
 There is never one thing that is so decisive until it is the reason for building muscle or can prevent you from bodybuilding.
 In totality, focus on exercise, food, and sleep.

 Focus on weight, reps, rest, form, and sets for your workout on a microcosm.
-Exercise, food, and sleep have their microcosm.
+Likewise, exercise, food, and sleep have their microcosm.
 The key to bodybuilding is threatening your body with tasks it can barely perform.
-I can do this without weights by slowing down each lift, focusing on each lift’s eccentric, concentric, and isometric portion.
+I can do this without weights by slowing down each lift, focusing on each lift’s eccentric, concentric, and isometric portions.